brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 And, almost as if it had gotten the message, Ulysses was good as gold across my devices---until this morning.

-Then, after doing some WIP edits in Ulysses on my iPad last night and confirming that they'd transferred smoothly and nearly instantaneously over to the iPhone across iCloud, I opened up Ulysses on the Mac this morning so I could copy the latest edits over to iA Writer just to be safe, as I've done throughout this "stress test."
+Then, after doing some WIP edits in Ulysses on my iPad last night and confirming that they'd transferred smoothly and nearly instantaneously over to the iPhone across iCloud, I opened up Ulysses on the Mac so I could copy the latest edits over to iA Writer just to be safe, as I've done throughout this "stress test."

 Last night's edits weren't there; the last stuff there was from the night before last, my most recent editing session on the Mac.
 I waited.
 And waited.
 I wasn't about to touch anything at this point, lest I cause any conflicts.
-Finally, nearly *five minutes later*, the newest edits began popping up on the Mac, **except** that their timestamps were from they appeared in the Mac version, **not** when I'd actually last edited them.
+Finally, nearly *five minutes later*, the newest edits began popping up on the Mac, **except** that their timestamps were from right that moment, when they'd appeared in the Mac version, **not** when I'd actually last edited them.

 I just sat there a minute, thinking about what I'd just witnessed and what it meant.
 Finally, I muttered, quietly and sadly, "Well, sir, that's all she wrote."
 I got those files safely copied over to iA Writer and---for the last time---closed Ulysses.